Antoine-Aimé Dorion: Government

-In 1858 Dorion served as Co-Premier of the Province of Canada with Clear Grit leader George Brown (Canadian politician) but the government fell within three days.
+In 1858, Dorion served as Co-Premier of the Province of Canada with Clear Grit leader George Brown (Canadian politician) but the government fell within three days.
 From 1863 to 1864 Dorion again served as Co-Premier, this time with John Sandfield Macdonald as well as taking the position of Attorney-General, but refused to participate in the Great Coalition government formed in 1864 by Brown, John A. Macdonald and George-Étienne Cartier.

 Following the Quebec Conference of 1864 he denounced the proposed Canadian Confederation and led the opposition in Lower Canada to the project.
 He was also the leader of the Parti Rouge and thought the provinces would lose their power if Confederation was put into action.
 He disapproved that the colonies of New Brunswick, Nova Scotia, and Prince Edward Island were uniting under a central government.
-Dorion expressed his rejection of confederation through a manifesto in 1864, multiple articles from 1865 to 1867, and his attendance of opposition meetings in Lower Canada.
+Dorion expressed his rejection of confederation through a manifesto in 1864, multiple articles from 1865 to 1867, and his attendance at opposition meetings in Lower Canada.

 House of Commons

-Nevertheless, when Confederation became a reality, Dorion won a seat in the new House of Commons of Canada as Liberal Member of Parliament for Hochelaga.
+Nevertheless, when Confederation became a reality, Dorion won a seat in the new House of Commons of Canada as a Liberal Member of Parliament for Hochelaga.
 He was re-elected three times in succession for Napierville and served as Minister of Justice in the Liberal government of Alexander Mackenzie from 7 November 1873 and during the six months that he was in office passed the Electoral Law of 1874 and the Controverted Elections Act.

 Dorion was appointed by John A. Macdonald to the parliamentary committee to investigate allegations related to the Pacific Scandal in 1873.
 On 1 June 1874 he was named chief justice of the Court of Queen's Bench of Quebec.
+In 1875, he was offered a position as a puisne justice on the newly created Supreme Court of Canada, however Dorion rejected the position believing the position would be a decline in his legal status.

-After his death in 1891, he was entombed at the Notre Dame des Neiges Cemetery in Montreal.
+Dorion died on May 31, 1891, aged 73, in Montreal, and was entombed at the Notre Dame des Neiges Cemetery in Montreal.